 About the Illinois Practice Tests

 The practice tests are a learning tool.
-Each test has 25 random questions.
+Each test has 35 questions.
 All questions and answers are found in the Illinois handbook “Rules of the Road” or official written tests.

-After each question, you will see the correct answer together with a brief explanation.
+After each question, you will see the correct answer.
+If you miss a question, there is also a brief explanation.

 Before you start, you should have: